 32. The long-stay visa requirement will also apply to those wishing to study in the EU or join a family member in any of the member states.

-34. A degree of uncertainty is inevitable, especially when so many individuals will be affected by the changes in the legal environment.
-As suggested in paragraphs 8 and 14 above, the government should provide more clarity on the legal position and the enforceability of the European Temporary Leave to Remain status going forward.
+37. A considerable amount of uncertainty is inevitable, especially when so many individuals will be affected by the changes in the legal environment.
+As suggested in paragraphs 8 and 14 above, the government should provide a greater degree of clarity on specific arrangements and on immigration enforcement in the event of a no deal Brexit.
 The EU, and EU member states, should also provide as much reassurance as possible to British nationals residing in the EU in advance of Brexit Day.